marcotoronto/rdm-test/content/06_Data_Management_Plan.md

 <br>

-# The Tool to Create DMPs
+# Tools to Create DMPs

+## DMP Assistant

-To create your DMP, please use <a href="https://assistant.portagenetwork.ca/tool" target="_blank"> DMP Assistant</a>, a free, open-source Canadian tool for preparing DMPs.
-The tool follows best practices in data stewardship and walks researchers step-by-step through key questions about data management.
+To create your DMP, please use <a href="https://assistant.portagenetwork.ca/tool" target="_blank"> **DMP Assistant**</a>.
+This is a free, open-source Canadian tool created by the Canadian Libraries' Portage community for preparing DMPs.
+It is available in *both English and French* and allows you to create and export your DMP.
+UBC has a *general template for UBC researchers*.
+This tool follows best practices in data stewardship and walks researchers step-by-step through key questions about data management.

 DMP Assistant is designed to meet the requirements of these Canadian funders:
 - Canada Foundation for Innovation (CFI)
 - Canadian Institutes of Health Research (CIHR)
 - Natural Sciences and Engineering Research Council (NSERC)
 - Social Sciences and Humanities Research Council (SSHRC)

-DMP Assistant is available in *both English and French*.
-It allows you to create and export your DMP.
-UBC has a **general template for UBC researchers**.

-The Canadian Libraries' Portage community has also collaborated on some excellent <a href="https://zenodo.org/communities/portage-network/search?page=1&size=20&q=exemplar">**exemplars** </a>.
+The Portage community has also collaborated on some excellent <a href="https://zenodo.org/communities/portage-network/search?page=1&size=20&q=exemplar" target="_blank">**exemplars** </a>.
 These exemplars cover a range of disciplines and research methods, highlight best practices for DMPs in those disciplines, and provide a reference point for researchers writing their own DMPs.

+In the United States, the University of California maintains <a href="https://dmptool.org/" target="_blank">DMP Tool</a>, and the Digital Curation Centre in the UK maintains <a href="https://dmponline.dcc.ac.uk/" target="_blank">DMP Online</a>.
+Each of these tools functions similarly by walking you through the process of writing a DMP.

 <br>

-# These sections should be considered to create a meaningful DMP:
+# These key components should be considered to create a meaningful DMP:
 {: .no_toc }

 1. [Data Collection](06-1_Data_Collection.md)